 During the Transitory Location Advance Contact, Census Bureau staff members call or visit each transitory location to:

-Filling out a paper questionnaire, the census response data that we ask for each person include: name, sex, date of birth, age on April 1, 2020, race, whether they are of Hispanic origin, relationship to the primary respondent, home ownership status, and an alternate address where they live or stay when they are not staying at a transitory location.
+Filling out a paper questionnaire, the census response data that we ask for each person include: name, sex, date of birth, age on April 1, 2020, race, whether they are of Hispanic origin, relationship to the primary respondent, and an alternate address where they live or stay when they are not staying at a transitory location.

 Each interview will take approximately 10 minutes.